-SSRF can be exploited in order to gain access to internal servers inside the network, perform internal scan ports, and even perform a Remote Code Execution, In addition, the attacker may cause the server to make a connection back to itself.
+SSRF can be exploited in order to gain access to internal servers found inside the network.
+To perform internal scan ports, and even to perform a Remote Code Execution (RCE).
+In addition, the attacker may cause the server to create a connection back to itself.

+Server-Side Request Forgery (SSRF) is an attack that can be used to make your application issue an arbitrary HTTP requests.
 SSRF is widely used by attackers to proxy requests from services exposed on the internet to un-exposed internal endpoints.

 To prevent SSRF vulnerabilities in your web applications, the ideal situation is that your application does not need to make any arbitrary requests.